This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 Query all columns

-* indicates that all fields are returned in the table.
-Here's an example:
+* indicates to return all fields in the table.
+Example:

 obclient [SYS]> SELECT * FROM emp;